realworldocaml/book/en/14-async-draft.md

 # Concurrent Programming with Async

 When you start building OCaml code that interfaces with external systems, you'll soon need to handle concurrent operations.
-A web server sending a large file to many clients, or a GUI waiting for a mouse click are examples of applications that need to keep track of multiple threads.
-These threads can block waiting for input, and the runtime system has to wake them up in response to new data, and do so efficiently across thousands of connections.
+Consider the case of a web server sending a large file to many clients, or a GUI waiting for a mouse clicks.
+These applications must often block threads of control flow waiting for input, and the runtime has to resume these threads in response to new data.
+Efficiency is important on busy systems withs thousands of connections, but equally important is readable source code where the control flow of the program is obvious at a glance.

-In some programming languages such as Java or C#, you've probably used preemptive system threads.
+In some programming languages such as Java or C#, you've probably used preemptive system threads, where multiple connections are often tracked using operating system threads.
 Other languages such as Javascript are single-threaded, and an application must register function callbacks to be triggered upon an external event (such as a timeout or browser click).
-Both mechanisms have tradeoff: preemptive threads can be memory hungry and require careful locking, but events quickly descend into a maze of callbacks that are hard to read and debug.
+Both mechanisms have tradeoffs.
+Preemptive threads can be memory hungry and require careful locking due to unpredictable interleaving.
+Event-driven systems can descend into a maze of callbacks that are hard to read and understand.

-The Async library offers an interesting hybrid that lets you write straight-line blocking OCaml code that scales very well.
-Async internally converts this code into a single event loop.  ``Threads'' in Async are normal OCaml heap-allocated values, without any runtime magic, and their number is limited only by your available main memory.
+The Async OCamllibrary offers an interesting hybrid model that lets you write straight-line blocking OCaml code that scales well without using preemptive threading.
+Async internally converts this code into a single event loop.
+``Threads'' in Async are normal OCaml heap-allocated values, without any runtime magic, and their number is limited only by your available main memory.

 Lets begin by constructing a simple thread.
 Async follows the Core convention and provides an `Async.Std` that provides threaded variants of many standard